rizalsng/gameoflife-comp9001/README.md

 }
 ```

 The log file is automatically created in the `logs/` directory (created if it doesn't exist) and updated after each generation step.
-When you stop a simulation (Ctrl+C), you'll be shown the world ID and the command to analyze it.
+When you stop a simulation (Ctrl+C), you'll be shown the chosen world name and the command to analyze it.

 ### Configuration
 You can change these constants at the top of `game-of-life.py`: